A pandemic Christmas: Services move online, people stay home

 Pope Francis delivered his Christmas blessing from inside the Vatican, breaking with his traditional speech from the balcony of St. Peter's Basilica to tens of thousands in St. Peter's Square.
 Tourism in Italy has virtually vanished and the government's coronavirus restrictions for the holidays foiled any plans by locals to flock to the square.

-Citing a cause for optimism, Francis said the invention of COVID-19 vaccines shines “lights of hope” on the world.
-In a passionate appeal to leaders, businesses and international organizations, he said they must ensure that the most vulnerable and needy in the pandemic be first in line to receive the vaccines.
+Citing a cause for optimism, Francis said the development of COVID-19 vaccines shines “lights of hope” on the world.
+In a passionate appeal to leaders, businesses and international organizations, he said they must ensure that the most vulnerable and needy in the pandemic be first in line to receive the vaccine.

 Bells rang out around Bethlehem as the traditional birthplace of Jesus celebrated.
 But the closure of Israel’s international airport to foreign tourists, along with Palestinian restrictions banning intercity travel in the areas they administer in the Israeli-occupied West Bank, kept visitors away.

-Note: This story has been corrected to show that Suzanne Rose is from Raleigh, North Carolina, not Winston-Salem.